ocadotechnology/aimmo/docs/usage.md

 - First you get the [brew](https://brew.sh/) package manager.
 Then:
 - Follow the instructions at [game frontend documentation](https://github.com/ocadotechnology/aimmo/blob/master/game_frontend/README.md) in order to set up the frontend requirements, (you should be in the game_frontend folder for this step).
 - Run `brew install pipenv`, followed by `pipenv install --dev`, then `pipenv shell`.
 This will get and activate the virtualenv we recommend for the project. (more information on [pipenv](https://pipenv.readthedocs.io/en/latest/))

-The game should now be set up to run locally (If you ran the setup script, it will have done these next steps for you).
-If you wish to be able to run the project with [Kubernetes](https://kubernetes.io/) and containers, follow these next steps:

 - Install both [Docker](https://www.docker.com/) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads), using: \* `brew update && brew cask install docker virtualbox`
 - Install a fixed version of Minikube, (current version is 0.25.2, this can be confirmed [here](https://github.com/ocadotechnology/aimmo/blob/b0fd1bf852b1b2630a8546d173798ec9a670c480/.travis.yml#L23)).
 To get this, run: \* `curl -Lo minikube https://storage.googleapis.com/minikube/releases/v0.25.2/minikube-darwin-amd64 && chmod +x minikube && sudo mv minikube /usr/local/bin/`
 - To install kubectl (Kubernetes), use: \* `curl -Lo kubectl https://storage.googleapis.com/kubernetes-release/release/v1.9.4/bin/darwin/amd64/kubectl && chmod +x kubectl && sudo mv kubectl /usr/local/bin/`